 Configure retry options.
 When integrating with a message queue, make sure to configure the client responsible for interactions with the queue with appropriate retry settings.
 Specify parameters such as the maximum number of retries, delay between retries, and maximum delay.

-Use SDK Retry functionality.
-For services with specialized SDKs, like Azure Service Bus or Azure Blob Storage, use the built-in retry mechanisms.
+Use the SDK retry functionality.
+For services with specialized SDKs, like Service Bus or Blob Storage, use the built-in retry mechanisms.
 The built-in retry mechanisms are optimized for the service's typical use cases and can handle retries more effectively with less configuration required on your part.
-For example, the reference implementation uses the built-in retry functionality of the Azure Service Bus SDK (
+For example, the reference implementation uses the built-in retry functionality of the Service Bus SDK (

 ServiceBusClient